JATOS/JATOS_docs/versioned_docs/version-3.9.1/Run_your_study/Tips-and-Tricks.md

 ### Batch and Group Session do not work on Windows without HTTPS

-The Batch and Group Session rely on WebSockets.
-Sometimes (rarely) a virus scanner prohibits unencryped WebSockets.
-This is only a problem on Windows, but not on Mac OS or Linux and only with certain virus scanner programs.
-If this happens you will see an error message in your brower's console: _Batch channel closed unexpectedly_.
-To solve this you can either turn on HTTPS on your JATOS server (recommended) or turn off the virus scranner on (all) your participants computers.
+Batch and Group Sessions in JATOS rely on WebSockets.
+Occasionally (though rarely), a virus scanner on a Windows operating system may block unencrypted WebSockets.
+This issue is specific to Windows and certain antivirus programs; it does not typically occur on macOS or Linux.

+If this happens, you will see an error message in your browser's console: `Batch channel closed unexpectedly`.
+To resolve this, you have two options: either enable HTTPS on your JATOS server (which is recommended) or disable the problematic virus scanner on all participant's computers.

-### Run up to 10 studies in the same browser at the same time
+### Run Studies Simultaneously in the Same Browser

-When a participant runs a study they usually run only one at any given time.
-For them it's not necessary to run more than one study in parallel in the same browser.
-But during development of a study it can be an immensely useful feature especially if you are using the Batch Session or develop a group study.
-You can run the study in up to 10 tabs in the same browser with any worker that pleases you and all these 10 "different" workers can interact with each other.
-If more than 10 studies run in the same browser in parallel the oldest study is finished automatically.
-If you want to use even more workers in parallel you can adjust the jatos.conf field `jatos.idCookies.limit` (only from v3.9.6).
+While participants typically run only one study at a time, running multiple studies in parallel within the same browser can be an immensely useful feature during study development, especially when working with Batch Sessions or developing group studies.

+You can run your study in up to 10 tabs simultaneously in the same browser, using any worker type you choose.
+All these "different" workers can interact with each other.
+If more than 10 studies run in parallel within the same browser, the oldest study will automatically finish.
+If you require more parallel workers, you can adjust the `jatos.conf` field `jatos.idCookies.limit` (available from v3.9.6 onwards).

-### Do a simple load or stress test of your study
+### Simple Load or Stress Test for Your Study

-Before going 'live' and hand out the study codes to your participants it might be a good idea to test your experiment and your JATOS server under load, that means how it will work if there are several participants run it in parallel at the same time.
-First get a General Multiple study link that can be used to run a study multiple times.
-Then use the following command for either Linux or Mac OS, but change the URL to your study link.
-This will open 10 browser tabs with a pause of 0.5 seconds in between and each tab will run your study.
+Before going "live" and distributing study codes to your participants, it's a good idea to test your experiment and JATOS server under load.
+This means checking how your study performs when multiple participants run it simultaneously.

+First, obtain a **General Multiple** study link, as this type can be used repeatedly.
+Then, use the following command for either Linux or macOS (remember to replace the example URL with your actual study link).
+This command will open 10 browser tabs, with a 0.5 seconds pause between each, and each tab will run your study.

 For Linux: